Wrist Injury Compensation Claims

 The two long forearm bones are known as the radius and the ulna, and they are joined to the bones in the hand (metacarpals) by smaller bones which are called carpals.
 If a person suffers from carpal damage, the ability to move the wrist can be impeded significantly.
 The wrist is used so frequently and without conscious effort, that even damage to the smallest carpal bone can have a substantial impact on your ability to carry out normal daily tasks.

 The Radius bone is one of two bones located in your forearm and it runs into your wrist.
-This bone is the one that is most commonly broken, and so many of the claims that we manage are related to radius fractures.
+This bone is the one that is most commonly broken.
 A radius fracture is incredibly painful and results in significant swelling, immobility of the hand and arm and severe discomfort.
 Radius fractures often lead to a person being unable to work, which may mean a loss of income as well as a potential effect on future career prospects.

 The metacarpal bones are those that run from your wrist to your fingers, and they are the thin bones that are predominant at the back of the hand.
 These bones are crucial to the functionality of the hand and as such, damage to metacarpals can have a great impact on work, personal life and overall functionality.